macaw-cad/react-jss-typescript-starter/README.md

 ## FAQ

-#### Page not found when starting `npm run serve:disconnected`
+#### Page not found when starting development in disconnected mode
-Most of the time when you start the server-side rendering using `npm run serve:disconnected` you will get the following error:
+Most of the time when you start the client-side rendering using `npm run start:disconnected` (or the shorthand `npm start`) or server-side rendering using `npm run serve:disconnected` (or the short hand `npm run serve`) you will get the following error on the automatically started browser on the url `http://localhost:3000`:

 ```
 Page not found